 Fort Carson tracks all open and closed style wash racks.
-Attachment 18 wash rack cleanouts are arranged on a "as needed" basis.
-Prior to any cleanout activities, wash rack materials are sampled to determine if they are hazardous or non-hazardous.
-After a determination is made, the contractor (Twin Environmental, subcontractor to Sol Solutions) has personnel come down and remove sediment/sludge/debris from the rack.
-For open, "bird bath" style wash racks, they are usually cleaned with front loader, removed material placed in a lined roll-off, and material hauled offsite for disposal.
+Wash rack clean outs are arranged on a "as needed" basis.
+(Attachment 26) shows the wash rack inventory as of 2023.
+Prior to any clean out activities, wash rack materials are sampled to determine if they are hazardous or non-hazardous.
+After a determination is made, the contractor, (Twin Environmental, a subcontractor to Sol Solutions) has personnel remove sediment/sludge/debris from the rack.
+For open, "bird bath" style wash racks, they are usually cleaned with front loader, removed material placed in a lined roll-off, and material hauled off site for disposal.
 For grated, "sand trap" style wash racks, the contractors usually remove material with a vacuum truck.

 Fort Carson contracts out street sweeping to reduce sediment deposition from entering receiving waters.
 T&H Services implements a maintenance schedule for street sweeping.
-A copy of the most recent weekly schedule is in Attachment 28.
 T&H also responds to all service orders submitted by Fort Carson personnel.
-Service orders are tracked using the Army Maintenance (ArMA online portal.
-A copy of the 2022 service order tracker is in Attachment 29.
-Through the permit year, Fort Carson's ECAT members are assigned to different locations across the MS4 permitted area.
-The members spend time with the boots on the ground, especially with those in command roles, and addresses potential pollution issues at our sites with industrial activities.
+Service orders are tracked using the Army Maintenance (ArMA) online portal.
+Throughout the permit year, Fort Carson's ECAT members are assigned to different locations across the MS4 permitted area.
+The members spend time with the boots on the ground, especially with those in command roles, at our sites with the potential for pollutants to leave the site.
 Many times, ECAT will provide on the spot training to soldiers and civilians, and it is not always practical to have a roster of these training engagements.